 Ofelia Zepeda: I claim I don’t translate my poetry whether it is from Tohono O’odham to English or vice versa instead I produce two pieces not independent from one another but simply versions of one another....

 Kara Page: The Mountains and the Feathers by Joe Wilkins

 Meet The Collaborators:

 Broadsided relies on YOU to move this work into the world.
-As of this month, we've moved all our Vector info onto a Tumblr page—pictures, quotes, inspiration, and the big map (which looks better than ever!).
+We've moved all our Vector info onto a Tumblr—pictures, quotes, inspiration, and the big map (which looks better than ever!).